Descriptions of the Degree Programs

 Four-year program

 The Bachelor of Theology degree is a basic qualification in theology and may serve as the basis for further study at the graduate level.
 It is a broad residential program combining both theological and practical studies.
 All of the courses prescribed for the Bachelor of Theology are to be completed within four years.
-Select candidates with demonstrated excellence in time-management, research, and writing skills may request to be considered for an intensive three-year course sequence.
-The Bachelor of Theology serves as one of the principal means of training students for Ordination, active ministry, or teaching within the Church and, as such, admission to this program is limited to applicants aspiring to these goals.
+The Bachelor of Theology serves as one of the principal means of training students for Ordination, active ministry, or teaching within the Genuine Orthodox Church and, as such, admission to this program is limited to applicants aspiring to these goals.

 Instruction is offered by means of lectures, but with a strong emphasis on in-class discussion and presentations by the students.
 Depending on the nature of the course, and at the discretion of the instructor, students may exhibit their mastery of a given subject by a final examination (written or oral), by presentations, or by a term paper.
 All classes are held at the Seminary’s main facility (510 Collier Way, Etna, California 96027−9578).